Pyotr Ilyich Tchaikovsky

 Soon after he left Russia, Peter was introduced (by letter) to a rich widow named Nadezhda von Meck.
 She was a big fan of Tchaikovsky's music and sent him money so that he could concentrate on composing without having to worry about making a living.
 The only condition was that Nadezhda von Meck didn't want to meet Tchaikovsky in person.
 For 14 years, they only communicated by writing letters to each other.

 Tchaikovsky traveled all over Europe for performances of his music.
-In 1891, he even came to America for the opening of Carnegie Hall, where he was invited to conduct his music.
+In 1891, he even went to America for the opening of Carnegie Hall, where he was invited to conduct his music.

 Even though Peter's music was famous, he was never completely happy or satisfied with his life and he was always worried that his music wasn't popular or accepted.
 In October of 1893, he conducted the first performance of his sixth symphony.
 Nine days later he died from a disease called cholera.